AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

     >[!NOTE]
     >
-    >If you are accessing a **[!UICONTROL Load file]** activity that has already been setup in the client console, an additional **[!UICONTROL Target database]** section is displays if you have configured the activity to upload the file to an external database.
+    >If you are accessing a **[!UICONTROL Load file]** activity that has already been setup in the client console, an additional **[!UICONTROL Target database]** section displays if you have configured the activity to upload the file to an external database.
 It allows you to specify if you want to upload the file on the Campaign server or on the external database.

 ### Additional options {#options}